Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

 \subsection{Evaluation Metrics}

-In order to assess the superiority of the methodology in this study, three well-established metrics were selected for quantitative evaluation: peak signal-to-noise ratio (PSNR), structural similarity (SSIM)\cite{wang2004image} and root mean square error (RMSE).
-In order to validate the clinical feasibility of the method, three other metrics that are close to the radiologist's judgment of the condition were introduced in this study: feature similarity index (FSIM)\cite{zhang2011fsim}, visual information fidelity (VIF)\cite{sheikh2006image}, and noise quality metric (NQM)\cite{damera2000image}.
-The higher the PSNR, SSIM, FSIM and VIF, the better, and the lower the RMSE and NQM, the better.
-All metrics were calculated under the CT window [-1024,3072] HU.
+To validate the clinical feasibility of the method, three other metrics that are close to the radiologist's judgment of the condition were introduced in this study: feature similarity index (FSIM) \cite{zhang2011fsim}, visual information fidelity (VIF) \cite{sheikh2006image}, and noise quality metric (NQM) \cite{damera2000image}.
+All metrics were calculated under the CT window [-1024, 3072] HU.